Quotes for Archaeologists

 "That belongs in a museum."
 Indiana Jones - Indiana Jones and the Last Crusade

 "The past is not dead.
-It's not even past."
+It's not even past.
+All of us labour in webs spun long before we were born."
 William Faulkner, Requiem for a Nun.

 “The past is a foreign country; they do things differently there.”
 L.P.
 Hartley, The Go-Between.